-Transition Support Staff (TSS) – The TSS team help our guests with such things as obtaining birth certificates and identification, assisting with job applications, forms for Centralized Housing Intake, and apartments, applying for Medicaid, Medicare, and SNAP benefits, information and placement in drug and alcohol detox/rehabilitation programs, and much, much more.
+Transition Support Staff (TSS) and Transition Out of Homelessness Program – The TSS team help our guests with such things as obtaining birth certificates and identification, assisting with job applications, forms for Centralized Housing Intake and apartments, applying for Medicaid, Medicare, and SNAP benefits, information and placement in drug and alcohol detox/rehabilitation programs, and much, much more.
 Falling into homelessness is easy and can happen quickly; getting out is much more difficult and complex.
-Our team work with our guests to set simple, achievable goals, and then serve in a case manager-type role to help guests achieve those goals, with the ultimate objective being to assist our guests on their path to a safe, stable future.
+Our team work with our guests to set achievable goals, and then serve in a case manager-type role to help guests achieve those goals, with the ultimate objective being to assist our guests on their path to a safe, stable future.

 Cooling Center – Operating out of Market Street UMC (131 S. Cameron Street, Winchester) the Cooling Center gives homeless individuals a safe, air-conditioned place to sit for a few minutes or a few hours to help cool off from the heat.
 We offer snacks and refreshing drinks daily and have lunch offerings on various days, provided by generous volunteers!
 Open during the hottest summer months (July and August) everyday, from noon to 5 pm.